HenrikJoreteg/human-javascript/ch01 - introduction.md

 So, as soon as we as developers decide that we want to do partial updates of the page, the only way we can do so is by knowing what information we currently have, and comparing it to what's on the server.
 State duplication has occurred and we're now maintaining "state" in some form in the client.

 As users get increasingly comfortable with that idea, I believe we'll reach a point where always-current, self-updating information is the *expectation* rather than a surprise.
-Facebook with its chat, live comments, and push notifictaions is already conditioning an entire generation of users to expect realtime updates.
+Facebook with its chat, live comments, and push notifications is already conditioning an entire generation of users to expect realtime updates.
 I believe that knowing how to build realtime apps is a crucial skill for web developers who want to stay at the top of their field.

 Anytime you duplicate state, you increase complexity.
 Rather than worrying about just rendering some data correctly, you're now caring about staleness, caching, and conflicts.

 If we step back a bit and look at what we're actually doing when we do this, we start to realize that we're actually building is a distributed system and we'll have all the same challenges that come with building distributed systems.

 I know what you're probably thinking.
 Some framework is going to come along that solves this problem for me.
 You may be right, there are many different approaches to dealing with the problems of duplicated state.
-There are several emerging frameworks such as Meteor and Derby.js that aim to simplify the process of building apps that work this way.
+There are several emerging frameworks, such as Meteor and Derby.js, that aim to simplify the process of building apps that work this way.

 The challenge with some of those frameworks, from where I sit, is that there's a lot of emphasis on trying to share code and logic between the client and the server.
 In my opinion, client and server really should be performing fundamentally different roles.
 Servers are for data, clients are for presentation.
 To me, this is about the basic principle of separation of concerns.
 A contrast to this is what my friend Owen Barnes was working on with SocketStream.
 It's funny to see how we both ended up reaching very similar conclusions over the last few years.
 As he mentioned in his talk at RealtimeConf 2012, there likely isn't going to be a "rails of realtime."
 The problems are simply too diverse.
-He's since moved his focus elewhere but the conclusion seems to be building loosely coupled modular approaches and patterns that can be substituted as needed.
+He's since moved his focus elsewhere, but the conclusion seems to be building loosely coupled modular approaches and patterns that can be substituted as needed.

 Distributed systems, latency compensation, and state duplication are really complex problems.
 The way you solve complex problems is by *not* solving the complex problems.
 Instead, you break them down into smaller, simpler, solvable problems.
-Those solutions in agregate can represent the complete solution.
+Those solutions in aggregate can represent the complete solution.

 So, why bring the complexity of the server to the client and vice/versa?
 In addition, when you try to share too much server code with a browser it's very easy to fall into the trap of tightly coupling your application to that particular client.
 This makes it much harder to build other clients, say, for example, an iOS app for your app.
 While these frameworks are useful for standard desktop web apps, they let us down a bit when we want to go beyond that.
 With more and more talk of "the Internet of things" we have good reason to believe that the breadth of device types that want to talk to your app will continue to increase.